UniqueLogic/onlyfans-downloader/README.md

 ## Requirements

-To use this tool for OnlyFans media downloads, install the Chrome extension or provide cookies and a proxy.
+To use this tool for OnlyFans media downloads, you need to install the chrome extension in offline mode.

 ## How to Download Using the Extension